The Apologetics Study Bible Tour to the Holy Land

 DAY 3 – Wednesday, February 26, 2020: CAESAREA / MT.
 CARMEL / MEGIDDO / NAZARETH / BET SHEAN / TIBERIAS

 This morning we begin our day at Caesarea, a port on the Mediterranean Sea that was built by Herod the Great and dedicated to Augustus Caesar, the Roman emperor.
 Here you will have a chance to sit in the Roman theater, walk along the hippodrome, and check out a Crusader fort.
 You can also see where Herod’s palace once stood, as 2,000-year-old floor mosaics can still be seen on the shore.
 Paul was under arrest and certainly was here!
 This is considered one of Israel’s major archaeological sites, and the sea makes it one of the most beautiful places in the country.
 We proceed to Mt.
 Carmel, site of Elijah’s successful challenge with the Baal priests.
 We can look over the entire valley from this spot and get a good idea of the geography.
 After lunch, we proceed to Megiddo to visit the excavations that unearthed 20 different civilizations.
-It is better known as Har Megiddo, or “Armageddon” according to Revelation.
+It is better known as Har Megiddo, or “Armageddon” according to the book of Revelation.
 We then take a step back in time at Nazareth Village, which has been constructed to look like a 1st century village just like Jesus would have known.
-You will have a chance to talk to a shepherd, carpenter, and others who will speak in their first century way.
+You will have a chance to talk to a shepherd, carpenter, and others who will converse in their first century way.
 It is quite an experience!
-Our next stop is the ancient city of Bet Shean, a place where Saul’s head was hung from the city wall after he was killed.
+Our next stop is the ancient city of Bet Shean, a site where Saul’s head was hung from the city wall after he was killed.
 It is a wonderful archaeological site that gives us an idea of what an ancient city looked like, with a theater, baths, and a large “tell” which we can climb up.
-This site comprises more than a dozen civilizations and is an awesome site to walk!
+This site comprises more than a dozen civilizations and is an awesome place to explore!
 Finally, we make our way to our hotel for the first of our three-night stay.

 HOTEL: Nof Ginosar in Tiberias